Tundra Space

 Transcranial Magnetic Stimulation Sham

 Transcranial magnetic stimulation (TMS) is a noninvasive FDA-approved technique that is commonly used as a treatment for depression and has been approved for use in smoking cessation.
 In this study, TMS will be administered within FDA-approved guidelines under the supervision of a physician with experience in administering the treatment and monitoring for complications.
-Following an accelerated model, it will consist of 5 hourly treatments for 5 consecutive days.
+Following an accelerated model, it will consist of up to 20 treatments in one day.
 The sham setting will deliver no magnetic field to the brain but will deliver electrical current to the scalp to mimic the feel of active treatment.

 BEHAVIORAL